20k/crapmud_documentation/README.md

 .data -> response string, should be displayed to the user [optional] .tag -> tag value, as possibly sent in generic_server_command [optional] .pad -> if not present, or set to 0, add a newline to the end of the response.
 TODO: unsure if this is really still used or valid
+[optional] .authenticated -> if present and set to 1, auth has been accepted.
+Only given once upon a successful auth
 ```
 ```
 Realtime script info